andreev-io/little-raft/README.md

 ```

 With that, you're good to go.
-We are working on examples, but for now you can look at the `little_raft/tests` directory.
+We are working on examples, but for now you can look at the `little_raft/tests` directory and at the documentation at [https://docs.rs/little_raft/0.1.2/little_raft/](https://docs.rs/little_raft/0.1.2/little_raft/).
 We're working on adding more tests.

 ## Testing